haxerr9/Hax-Framework/README.md

 1. Make sure python is downloaded
 2. Run 'pip install -r requirements.txt'
 3. Run 'python3 HaxFramework.py' in Linux.
 (For Windows: .\Haxframework)

+## DISCLAIMER

+**Hax Framework** is intended for educational purposes and legal actions only.
+The tool is designed to assist users in learning about network security and conducting authorized penetration testing.

+By using this tool, you agree that you are solely responsible for your actions.
+Unauthorized scanning or penetration testing of networks or systems without permission is illegal and may result in legal consequences.
+Always obtain explicit permission from the network or system owner before using this tool.

+The creators and maintainers of **Hax Framework** are not responsible for any misuse of the tool or any illegal activities that may arise from its usage.
+Use this tool at your own risk.